OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 The CAPRI option works well for users with commercial CAD packages and skilled CAD operators available to create parametric CAD parts for them.
-One unfortunate side effect of this approach is that it limits collaboration with other potential users of a parametric geometry, because whatever parametric geometry is built in this fashion will only work in the same CAD package in which it was built.
+One unfortunate side effect of this approach is that it limits collaboration with other potential users of a parametric geometry because whatever parametric geometry is built in this fashion will only work in the same CAD package in which it was built.
 If the geometry is exported into some format that is readable by other packages, the parametric information will be lost.